 - See submitted reports.

 We identify a short list of top policy priorities each year.
-In Fiscal Year 2016, we are focused on the following priorities.
+In Fiscal Year 2018, we are focused on the following priorities.
 For details, please click each link below to see the corresponding section of our Report on Objectives for FY 2018.

 Reports to Congress

 - Report on Activities for FY 2020 (filed Dec.
 29, 2020)

 - Report on Objectives for FY 2021 (filed June 29, 2020)